 Best of all, each of the above payment methods – with the exception of a bank transfer, are instantly processed.
 This means that as soon as you confirm the deposit, you can buy cryptocurrency in the UK straight away.

-Risks of Buy Cryptocurrency
+Risks When You Buy and Sell Cryptocurrency UK

 You can Lose Money